-Koalas have experienced declines over large areas of their range even before the effects of the current 2019/20 fire season have been taken into account.
+Koalas have experienced declines over large areas of their range even before the effects of the 2019/20 fire season have been taken into account.
+An analysis of the New South Wales koala population was imperative for the future conservation status of this species.

 This report, commissioned by IFAW and prepared by the Biolink research group, is the first comprehensive assessment of changes to the distribution and abundance of koalas as measured across three generations of koalas and culminating in the 2019/20 fire season.